pollination/pollination-docs/apps/deploy-app.md

 ### Step-7: Deploying the app

-To deploy the app we will use the "run" command from the Pollination-apps library.
+To deploy the app we will use the `deploy` command from the Pollination-apps library.

 In order to learn the structure of the command above, use the following command;